lemon yellow nudibranch with black-edged ruffles has twitchy gills!

 Features: 3-5cm long.
 A hard lemon-yellow

-body with an undulating margin that is elegantly edged in black.
-It
+body with an ruffled margin that is elegantly edged in black.
+It holds

-holds this portion of its body raised.
-The black edging is also found
+this portion of its body raised.
+The black edging is also found on

 where the rhinophores emerge from the body.

 The feathery gills rotate constantly to and fro.
 This is believed

 to help improve respiration as unlike most other nudibranchs which

 have thin body skins; the body skin of this nudibranch is rather thick